aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   },
   "storage-driver": "overlay2"
 }
-EOF`
+eof`

-1. Use systemd to restart docker and enable on boot `sudo systemctl enable docker`
+1. use systemd to restart docker and enable on boot `sudo systemctl enable docker`
 `sudo systemctl daemon-reload`
 `sudo systemctl restart docker`

-1. Add a new repo for Kubernetes.
-Create and edit as follows:
+1. add a new repo for kubernetes. create and edit as follows:
 `vim /etc/apt/sources.list.d/kubernetes.list`

 `deb    http://apt.kubernetes.io/   kubernetes-xenial   main   #<-- add this line to the file`

-1. Add a GPG key for the packages.
+1. add a gpg key for the packages.
 `curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | apt-key add -`

-1. Update the new repo, `apt-get update`.
+1. update the new repo, `apt-get update`.

-1. Install the necessary software, `sudo apt-get install kubeadm`.
+1. install the necessary software, `sudo apt-get install kubeadm`.
-    1. the Kubelet version may never exceed the API server version.
-For example, the kubelet running v.1.20.0 should be fully compatible with a 1.21.0 API server, but not vica versa.
+    1. the kubelet version may never exceed the api server version.  for example, the kubelet running v.1.20.0 should be fully compatible with a 1.21.0 api server, but not vica versa.

-1. Mark & hold the relevant packages so they are not upgraded: `apt-mark hold kubeadm kubelet kubectl`.
-Confirm: `apt-mark showhold`.
+1. mark & hold the relevant packages so they are not upgraded: `apt-mark hold kubeadm kubelet kubectl`. confirm: `apt-mark showhold`.

-1. Decide which pod network to use for Container Networking Interface (CNI).
-For this example, using Calico.
-Just wget for now.
+1. decide which pod network to use for container networking interface (cni). for this example, using calico. just wget for now.
 `wget https://docs.projectcalico.org/manifests/calico.yaml`

-1. Get the control plane node IP address and add to /etc/hosts `hostname -i`
+1. get the control plane node ip address and add to /etc/hosts `hostname -i`
 `vim /etc/hosts`
 `10.128.0.3 k8scp #<-- add this line (change ip to match output from hostname -i)`

-1. Initialise the control plane.
+1. initialise the control plane.
 `kubeadmin init --config=kubeadm-config.yaml --upload-certs | tee kubeadmin-init.out`

-1. To start using your cluster, you need to make the following config changes:
+1. to start using your cluster, you need to make the following config changes:
-`mkdir -p $HOME/.kube`
+`mkdir -p $home/.kube`
-`sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config # copy the default config to your home directory`
+`sudo cp -i /etc/kubernetes/admin.conf $home/.kube/config # copy the default config to your home directory`

-1. Apply the CNI plugin
+1. apply the cni plugin
 `kubectl apply -f calico.yaml #<-- using the file obtained via wget above`

-#### Section 2 - grow the cluser - add worker node(s)
+#### section 2 - grow the cluser - add worker node(s)
 1. follow all the steps above except initialising, i.e. don't run `kubeadm init`.

-1. At this point we could copy and paste the join command from the cp node.
-That command only works for 2 hours, so we will build our own join should we want to add nodes in the future.
-Find the token on the cp node.
-The token lasts 2 hours by default.
-If it has been longer, and no token is present you can generate a new one with the sudo kubeadm token create command, seen in the following command.
-On the cp node:
+1. at this point we could copy and paste the join command from the cp node. that command only works for 2 hours, so we will build our own join should we want to add nodes in the future. find the token on the cp node. the token lasts 2 hours by default. if it has been longer, and no token is present you can generate a new one with the sudo kubeadm token create command, seen in the following command. on the cp node:

 `kubeadm token list`
 `kubeadm token create --print-join-command`

-1. Use the above output on the worker node:
+1. use the above output on the worker node:

-`kubeadm join k8scp:6443 --token qsqg38.g9pohmf6pjdw0hkw --discovery-token-ca-cert-hash sha256:W43JLJ2L4HTOFUU4TL4RY9340WGSLKGF9732097448R028280220J`
+`kubeadm join k8scp:6443 --token qsqg38.g9pohmf6pjdw0hkw --discovery-token-ca-cert-hash sha256:w43jlj2l4htofuu4tl4ry9340wgslkgf9732097448r028280220j`

-1. To verify if node has joined, run this on the cp: `kubectl get nodes`.
+1. to verify if node has joined, run this on the cp: `kubectl get nodes`.

-# **3. Manage a highly-available Kubernetes cluster**
+# **3. manage a highly-available kubernetes cluster**

 - [https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/]
 - [https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/]

-- You can set up a highly-available Kubernetes cluster as follows:
+- you can set up a highly-available kubernetes cluster as follows:
     - with stacked control plane nodes, where etcd nodes are colocated with control plane nodes
     - with external etcd nodes, where etcd runs on separate nodes from the control plane

-- Note: For both methods you need this infrastructure:
+- note: for both methods you need this infrastructure:

-    - Three machines that meet kubeadm's minimum requirements for the control-plane nodes
+    - three machines that meet kubeadm's minimum requirements for the control-plane nodes
-    - Three machines that meet kubeadm's minimum requirements for the workers
+    - three machines that meet kubeadm's minimum requirements for the workers
-    - Full network connectivity between all machines in the cluster (public or private network)
+    - full network connectivity between all machines in the cluster (public or private network)
     - sudo privileges on all machines
-    - SSH access from one device to all nodes in the system
+    - ssh access from one device to all nodes in the system
     - kubeadm and kubelet installed on all machines. kubectl is optional.

-- For the external etcd cluster only, you also need:
+- for the external etcd cluster only, you also need:
-    - Three additional machines for etcd members
+    - three additional machines for etcd members
-    - First steps for both method
+    - first steps for both method

-- One way to gain HA is to use the 'kubeadm' command and join at least 2 control plane servers to the cluster.
-The command is similar to joining a worker node to the cluster except it includes some additional flags (--control-plane flag and a certificate-key flag).
-Note: the key will likely need to be regenerated if the control plane nodes are added 2 hours after the cluster in initialised.
+- one way to gain HA is to use the 'kubeadm' command and join at least 2 control plane servers to the cluster. the command is similar to joining a worker node to the cluster except it includes some additional flags (--control-plane flag and a certificate-key flag). note: the key will likely need to be regenerated if the control plane nodes are added 2 hours after the cluster in initialised.

-### Join Control Plane Nodes
+### join control plane nodes
 - edit /etc/hosts on all nodes to ensure alias is set ... come back to this (if including load balancer step ... maybe not required for exam)
 - on the first cp, create the tokens and hashes that are required to join the cluster, `sudo kubeadm token create`.
-- create a new SSL hash
+- create a new ssl hash
 ```
 openssl x509 -pubkey -in /etc/kubernetes/pki/ca.crt | openssl rsa -pubin
 -outform der 2>/dev/null | openssl dgst -sha256 -hex | sed's/ˆ.* //'